 Chacaltaya, 2011

 Through paper cutting, Chacaltaya documents the disappearance of Bolivia’s Chacaltaya glacier, from its size measured in 1940, to when it vanished completely due to global warming in 2009, a few years prior to the prediction of its disappearance.
 It stresses South America’s need for fresh water, which for many people comes only from glacial runoff during a portion of the year.
-The cut paper creates a emptiness in the book, echoing the void in the Andes where once there was a source of fresh water.
+The cut paper creates an emptiness in the book, echoing the void in the Andes where once there was a source of fresh water.